Context Tree Prior Distributions based on Node Weighting with exact Bayes Factors: Conclusions

-To illustrate the relevance of using alternative prior distributions, we analyzed artificial datasets generated from two models.
-We compared several prior choices, including, in each scenario, a suitable distribution.
-As expected, the results showed that different prior specifications lead to different effects: some choices performed better in identifying the generator tree but performed worse in terms of evidence, and vice versa.
-The results also demonstrated that models with suitable priors perform better, mainly in small samples.
-Some other interesting facts obtained from the simulation are the following: the uniform distribution at the correct depth may perform better than some other choices; exponential weighting schemes are good for identifying the true tree for larger samples; and finally, as the sample size grows, the influence of the prior becomes secondary.
+To illustrate the relevance of this alternative representation, we analyzed simulated datasets generated from two models and compared several prior choices.
+The results showed that different prior specifications lead to different effects, and that models with priors tailored to the data-generating mechanism perform substantially better, particularly in small samples.
+As the sample size grows, the influence of the prior becomes secondary.
+To address the recurring issue of maximal depth selection, we proposed new sequential algorithms based on Bayes factors for both depth selection and model comparison.
+The procedures were efficient in simulated data and demonstrate the potential of our framework for hypothesis testing through exact Bayes factors.

-A recurring issue in the Bayesian framework is the selection of the maximal depth.
-To address this, we proposed a sequential algorithm based on the Bayes factor for context trees.
-The procedure was shown to be efficient in the simulated data, correctly identifying the true depth of the trees, although this was not its primary focus.
-This demonstrates the consistency of the Bayes factor as a tool for testing tree depths, suggesting its potential for testing other hypotheses expressed by priors for the tree structure.
-We then extended this method to model comparison by selecting both maximal depth and prior choices simultaneously.
-Given a list of competing models, it identifies the best model for the data in terms of evidence.
-Therefore, our new methodology enables an effective posterior analysis for a larger class of prior distributions, and allows both model comparison and hypothesis testing through the Bayes factor.
+An important consequence of our framework is the ability to compute exact Bayes factors for comparing different structural hypotheses about context trees.
+This enables rigorous hypothesis testing beyond the applications demonstrated in this work.
+For instance, Bayes factors could be used to test hypotheses about symmetry properties of trees, to compare different classes of renewal patterns, or to evaluate whether certain memory structures are present in the data.
+More broadly, our approach enables researchers to incorporate domain knowledge through interpretable prior specifications, opening new avenues for principled Bayesian inference in variable-length Markov chains.